 What you could buy for half the cost of a ticket

-Let's start with a "reasonable" amount: $1,750, or roughly half the cost of a ticket to the Super Bowl before you factor in the plane flights, hotel fees, beers and snacks at the game (and the bus ride up to see the Redwoods).
+That being said, let's start with a more reasonable amount: $1,450, or roughly half the cost of a ticket to the Super Bowl before you factor in the plane flights, hotel fees, beers and snacks at the game.

-Nvidia Shield Android TV ($199): There are a ton of streaming video players for under $200 – Apple TV, Roku 4, Amazon Fire TV … the list goes on and on.
-But as great as those other streaming players are, only the NVIDIA Shield can do both 4K video streaming AND play console-quality games.
+Nvidia Shield Android TV ($199): There are a ton of streaming video players for under $200 – , , … the list goes on and on.
+But as great as those other streaming players are, only the can do both 4K HDR video streaming AND play PC-quality games.
 Talk about a win-win.

-What about for the full cost of one ticket?
+What you could buy for the cost of a single ticket

 One last scenario: Let's say you had two tickets to one of the most memorable, influential sporting events of our era, and you thought, "You know what?
 I'm going to sell these online at the going rate, so I can buy tons of electronics that will probably last another 7 to 8 years before they go obsolete and I either put them in a guest room – [because you own one of those] – or donate them, just like I did my CRT TV 10 years ago."